 To mark the occasion of Bill Tutte’s centenary, Graham Farr (Monash University) will deliver a lecture entitled “W. T. Tutte: Graph theory as he had grown it”.

 All participants are invited to submit an abstract and give a 20-minute presentation.
-Instructions on submitting abstracts will be given in the beginning of 2017.
+Instructions on submitting abstracts will be given around 20th January 2017.

 Follow this link.